coding-glith/leetcode/array/maximum_size_subarray_sum_equals_k.md

 > Can you do it in O(n) time?

-This solution is really tricky, need to construct the sumDict. :-(
+nums:             [1, -1, 5, -2, 3]

+accumulate sum:   [1,  0, 5,  3, 6]

+sumDict: {0:-1, 1:0, 5:2, 3:3, 6:4}

+The idea of this solution is to maintain a dictionary to keep track of the smallest index with the accumulate sum.
+And we only need to subtract the accumulate sum to get the target every time.

 ```Python
 class Solution(object):